 As we respond to COVID-19, we have made many changes at Reading Museum to help keep our visitors and staff safe, introducing new measures to ensure we maintain social distancing and help manage our visitor numbers.

 We have introduced advanced booking to Reading Museum to help us manage our visitor numbers and their arrival times.
 You need to book a free ticket and select your arrival time window.
 Booking your arrival time is completely free, but a donation of £5 per person is encouraged and appreciated.
 Booking is now open.

-Arrival times to the Reading Museum are in 1 hour time windows throughout our opening times (Tues-Sat 10-4).
+Arrival times to the Reading Museum are in one-hour time windows throughout our opening times (Tues-Sat 10-4).
 Please book an arrival time slot for each member of your party, including children (up to a maximum of six people per household).

 The suggested route around the museum will take approximately one and half hours to complete.
 After you have viewed the galleries you can visit our gift shop.